Part III of ‘Why did Hitler declare war on the US?’

 That it still lasted until the 11th of December, up to the declaration of war to the United States, was due to Hitler’s careful preparation for his speech, to which he attached great importance.
 And he wanted to sign the agreement with Japan beforehand, so that Tokyo could not withdraw from the war through a negotiating peace.
 Thus, he declared the war to the United States only when he had the Japanese confirmation document.

-For Hitler, the declaration of war to the USA was exactly what he wanted.
+For Hitler, the declaration of war on the USA was exactly what he wanted.
 He only anticipated the inevitable, but not necessarily in a wise way.

 Hitler had already considered the possibility of a failure in the autumn of 1941, when he remarked that the German people, if they did not prove themselves strong enough, deserved to be destroyed by a stronger power.
 He seemed to have recognized at this moment that the total victory in the East had become impossible, and that the war with the USA became inevitable.